box/box-python-sdk-gen/docs/metadata_templates.md

 ### Arguments

-- query_params `GetMetadataTemplateEnterpriseQueryParamsArg`
+- marker `Optional[str]`
-  - Used as queryParams for the API call
+  - Defines the position marker at which to begin returning results.
+This is used when paginating using marker-based pagination.
+This requires `usemarker` to be set to `true`.
-- headers `GetMetadataTemplateEnterpriseHeadersArg`
+- limit `Optional[int]`
+  - The maximum number of items to return per page.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns